 Between 1861 and 1919, more than 250 red deer (Cervus elaphus) were released in New Zealand for sport.
 They were either brought directly from the UK or came via Australia.
 The liberation of red deer continued until 1926.
 Most came from the great English parks and some from the Scottish Highlands.
 Only the Scottish deer were from pure wild strains.

 Red deer were the most successful of the introduced deer (Cervidae family).
 However, also liberated were fallow deer (Dama dama), originally from the Middle East; wapiti (North American elk, Cervus canadensis); sambar (Cervus unicolour), sika (Cervus nippon) and rusa (Cervus timorensis) from Asia; and white-tailed deer (Odocoileus virginianus) and moose (Alces alces) from North America.
-By the early 2000s, red deer were the most common deer in the wild.
-Wapiti are found in northern Fiordland; fallow deer occur in low-altitude forests; and sika, sambar and rusa live in North Island forests.
-White-tailed deer are found on Stewart Island and near Lake Wakatipu.
+By the early 21st century, red deer were the most common deer in the wild.
+Wapiti were found in northern Fiordland; fallow deer occur in low-altitude forests; and sika, sambar and rusa in North Island forests.
+White-tailed deer were found on Rakiura (Stewart Island) and near Lake Wakatipu.

 Deer, oh deer